VerifyFetch

 terminal

-npm install verifyfetch
+npm install @verifyfetch/transformers @huggingface/transformers

 2